introfog/GitWave/CONTRIBUTING.md

 # Contributing to GitWave

-We welcome contributions to GitWave and are grateful for every pull request or issue submitted.
+I welcome contributions to GitWave and are grateful for every pull request or issue submitted.
 Below are the guidelines for contributing to our project.

 ## Reporting Issues